DmitryKolchin/NoComments/Docs/DevelopmentCommentary.md

 const UMetahumanComponentDataExtractorSettings* Settings = GetDefault<UMetahumanComponentDataExtractorSettings>();
 TArray<FName> SkeletalMeshNames = Settings->GetSkeletalMeshComponentPropertyNames();
 ```
+  *Figure 19.
+Example of getting the settings across the code.*

 This design enhances maintainability and readability, and ensures consistency across the codebase.

-Here's a refined version of that section, keeping your original meaning intact but improving clarity, structure, and grammar for professional development commentary:

 ---

 ##### Custom Property Data Copy

 The default `DuplicateObject` function in Unreal Engine provides no granular control over which properties should or shouldn't be copied.
-To address this, I implemented a custom copying function that iterates over all `UProperty` fields of a given source object.
+Additionally, DuplicateObject sometimes skips properties, changed in Blueprints - there were several occasions when it lost a reference to the Skeletal Mesh while copying.
+To address those issues, I implemented a custom copying function that iterates over all `UProperty` fields of a given source object.
 It skips any properties specified in a list of names to ignore, and performs a manual copy by serialising and deserialising each property:

 ```cpp
 void UBlueprintDataExtractionFL::CopyPropertiesFromOneObjectToAnother(UObject* Source,